NinesOwnGoals/PDF-Text-Extractor/README.md

-# PDF Text Extractor
+# PDF to DOCX Converter

-This is a Python application that extracts text from PDF files using Optical Character Recognition (OCR).
-The application leverages **Tesseract** and **pdf2image** libraries to convert PDF pages into images and extract text from those images.
+This is a Python application that converts PDF files to DOCX format.
+The application leverages the **pdf2docx** library to perform the conversion and features a modern graphical interface built with **CustomTkinter**.

 ## Requirements

-To run the application, you'll need the following libraries and software installed:
+To run the application, you'll need the following libraries installed:

-customtkinter

-pytesseract

-pdf2image

-Pillow
+- `customtkinter`
+- `tkinterdnd2`
+- `pdf2docx`

 ### Python Libraries

 You can install the required Python libraries using the provided `requirements.txt` file:

 ```bash